Lincoln Castle Academy: Yarborough School

 January 1991 marked Yarborough's 20th anniversary; remarkably eight members of the original teaching staff were still there.

 A year later, on 1 January 1992, the school, like many others across the country, gained Grant Maintained Status.

 Two new Science laboratories were opened on 14 July 1993 at the far end of 'West Block', an area of the school still known as the 'Science Bungalow'.

 On the event of Yarborough School's 25th anniversary the RAF's Red Arrows, which are based in Lincolnshire, gave a special aerobatic display.

-Yarborough School became a Business and Enterprise Specialist School in 2003, the legacy of which continues today, with students studying Business from Year 9 onwards, as well as being a lead centre for delivering Enterprise education and piloting new entrepreneurial initiatives.
+Yarborough School became a Business and Enterprise Specialist School in 2003, the legacy of which continues today, with students studying business from Year 9 onwards, as well as being a lead centre for delivering Enterprise education and piloting new entrepreneurial initiatives.

 By September 2004, funding from the specialist status allowed a number of refurbishments which included three new Business classrooms replacing the old library in 'East Block', the library becoming the Resource Centre, and relocating where the Sixth Form area was with Year 12 and 13 students moving to the stand-alone building previously occupied by Music.

 Lincoln Castle Academy

-In April 2011 Yarborough School officially became Lincoln Castle Academy, adopting a new identity immediately with a turreted castle tower and a Fleur de Lys from the City of Lincoln’s own coat of arms featuring on the new design.
+In April 2011 Yarborough School officially became Lincoln Castle Academy, adopting a new identity immediately with a turreted castle tower and a Fleur de Lys from the City of Lincoln's own coat of arms featuring on the new design.

-From September 2011 the new uniform was introduced, featuring a navy blazer with royal blue trim and a blue tie with a diagonal stripe pattern.

-Coinciding with Her Majesty Queen Elizabeth II's Diamond Jubilee in 2012 was Headteacher Rob Boothroyd's 60th birthday.
-Students and staff organised a summer gala at the Academy for the Double Diamond Jubilee, with traditional stalls, games and entertainment acts for the public to see.
-Lincoln's Member of Parliament, Karl McCartney and Hollywood actor Colin McFarlane were invited as special guests.

-Summer 2012 marked a further special occasion for Lincoln Castle Academy when the school site played host to the Lincoln stopover on Day 40 of the Olympic Torch Relay.
-Student Bo Haywood ran one of the legs with the torch, whilst at the London Games a group of students from Lincoln Castle Academy formed a guard of honour for Guam as that nation's athletes entered the Olympic Stadium.

-Mr Phil Cooke, Head of Year 7 (& Transition), is Lincoln Castle Academy's longest-serving current member of teaching staff, having joined in September 1982.
-Mr Cooke will be sadly retiring from Lincoln Castle Academy at the end of this academic year after nearly 33 years of service to the LCA's (formerly Yarborough School) students.